toshimaru/jekyll-toc/README.md

      <span class="octicon octicon-link"></span>
    </a>
    ```

+   This is only useful when the TOC itself should be placed at some other
+   location with the `toc_only` filter.

 3. `toc`
-  This is the concatenation of the two above.
+  This is the concatenation of the two above, where the TOC is placed
+  directly above the content.

   Add `toc` filter to your site's `{{ content }}` (e.g. `_layouts/post.html`).

   ```
   {{ content | toc }}
   ```

-  This prepends the `content` with a TOC and injects anchors to the headings.

 ## Generated Table of Contents HTML